Austin Meadows homers in 11th, Tampa Bay Rays rally past Los Angeles Dodgers - TSN.ca

 MLB: Rays 8, Dodgers 7 (11)

+LOS ANGELES — With the Dodgers having twice erased their lead, the Tampa Bay Rays were staring at a third straight loss and a precipitous drop in the AL wild-card race.

-LOS ANGELES — Austin Meadows homered leading off the 11th inning, sending Tampa Bay to an 8-7 victory over the Los Angeles Dodgers that helped the Rays keep pace in the AL wild-card race and prevented the New York Yankees from clinching the AL East title Wednesday night.
+But they tied it up in the bottom of the ninth inning and got a home run from Austin Meadows leading off the 11th to rally for an 8-7 victory that prevented the New York Yankees from clinching the AL East title Wednesday night.

+"We had a ton of fight," Rays left fielder Tommy Pham said.
+"Everyone saw it."

 Tampa Bay remained two games behind Oakland for the top wild card and a half-game ahead of Cleveland for the second spot.